porcoesphino/knowledge/sciences/social/political_science/governments_primer.md

 ### Totalitarian regimes

 A form of government that prohibits opposition from political parties, disregards and outlaws the political claims of individual and group opposition to the state, and completely controls the public sphere and the private sphere of society.
 Ideology is used to control most aspects of human life, such as the political economy of the country, the system of education, the arts, sciences, and private morality of its citizens.
-The difference between a totalitarian régime and an [authoritarian](https://en.wikipedia.org/wiki/Authoritarianism) régime is the degree of control with [totalitarian](https://en.wikipedia.org/wiki/Totalitarianism) being complete control.
+The difference between a totalitarian regime and an [authoritarian](https://en.wikipedia.org/wiki/Authoritarianism) regime is the degree of control with [totalitarian](https://en.wikipedia.org/wiki/Totalitarianism) being complete control.

 References: